National Junior Honor Society

-St. John Neumann Program
+St. John Neumann Resource Program

 St. Augustine School believes that parents who desire a Catholic education for all of their children should have that option.
-We recognize that there are students with learning differences that require support and expertise beyond what a classroom teacher can give.
+We recognize that there are students that require support and expertise beyond what a classroom teacher can give.
 Thus, we have developed a program to enable families with children who need additional academic support to be a part of our school community.

 The Student Advocacy Team is a group of educators and administrators that meet to discuss students who seem to be having academic difficulty in school.
 The child’s teacher presents the concerns to the team and a course of action is determined.
 This course of action is then discussed with the parent.
 It is one more way that home and school collaborates together in the best interest of the students.